rrrnld/airsonic-ui/README.md

 ```
 # run tests once
 $ npm test
-# run tests continuously, watching for changes
-$ npm run test:watch
 ```

+**Note:** If you want nice console output in your tests, make sure to `(enable-console-print!)`.
+You can call `println` afterwards like you're used to.

 ## Build artifacts

-Everything you need to serve the app can be found inside the `public` folder.

-## Deploy to github
+## Deployment

 ```
+# build and optimize the code once for production
+$ npm run build

-# will build everything and publish everything in /public via gh-pages
+# runs npm run build and publishes everything via gh-pages
 $ npm run deploy
 ```

+All build artifacts will be output in `/public`.
+Don't change anything in there as changes will be overwritten.